Quality Technology Services: Timeline

 In June 2016, the company acquired a data center campus in New Jersey from DuPont Fabros Technology for $125 million.

 In January 2017, the company acquired a 260,000 square foot data center in Irving, Texas for $50 million.

 In May 2017, the company acquired a 3.4-acre parcel next to its Atlanta facility for $1 million.

 In April 2019, the company acquired 2 data centers in the Netherlands (Groningen and Eemshaven) for $44 million.

 In November 2019, the company announced the expansion of its Atlanta data center campus, totaling more than 250,000 square feet of leasable capacity.
 Development finished in 2020.

 In 2020, the company expanded its commitment to environmental sustainability by partnering with American Forests and World Vision.
 The company also started development on its greenfield data center campus in Hillsboro, Oregon with completion in 2021.
 The data center facility is run entirely with renewable energy.

 In 2021, the company announced a total of eight data center facilities utilizing renewable energy to power operations.

+In April 2025, Chief Executive Officer and Chairman Chad Williams decided to step down and return to his position as CEO of Quality Group of Companies (QGC), a diversified real estate and business services family office investment company from which QTS was originally founded.
+Current QTS executives, David Robey, Chief Operating Officer and Tag Greason, Chief Growth Officer, have been appointed Co-CEOs.

+In 2025 the company announced the plan for a new data center in the United Kingdom in Cambois.
+The data center will finish its first phase of construction in 2026 and will fully constructed by 2035.